Parth-Shrivastava/Location-Based-Food-Recommendation-System/README.md

 ✔️ Rate Prediction\
 ✔️ Sentiment Analysis of Reviews\
 ✔️ Recommendation System\

-## License 📄
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

-## Contributing 💡
-If you can help us with these.
-Please don't hesitate to open an [pull request](https://github.com/chiragsamal/Zomato/pulls) or [issue](https://github.com/chiragsamal/issue/issues).

 ### Refrences 👏
  - [Finding the best restaurants in Bangalore](https://www.kaggle.com/parthsharma5795/finding-the-best-restaurants-in-bangalore)